Va5ilia5/BTJM-EURO21/README.md

 # Data Analyst Portfolio

-This repository is for the projects I've done.
+This repository is for the project I've done on the possible finalist for the UEFA EURO2021.

-The following are some of the data techniques I used in the projects mentioned above:
+The following are some of the data techniques I used in the project:
 - Exploratory Data Analysis (EDA)
 - Data Wrangling
 - Data Cleaning